oSharpey/cyber-obsidian/Year 1/CF/the-cyber-lexicon.md

 	- A threat actor with the zero day informs the company they know about it and demand money from the company
 - Threat hunters
 	- Only legitimate market
-	- Usually a company scheme
+	- Usually a company scheme that allows people to find vulnerabilities and get paid a prize of sort by the company

+#### Zero Day Examples
+- Stuxnet - Exploited 4 zero days
+- Sony zero day (2014) - Films were leaked, brought down Sony's network, leaked companies